basecamelectronics/sbgc32-serial-api/examples/Arduino/MimicControl/README.md

 - RC SPEED should be set high enough to track fast movements of a controller's handle (100..150)

-- Acceleration limit is set to a value that gimbal can process without loosing sync in motors
+- Acceleration limit is set to a value that the gimbal can process without losing sync in motors

-*Note: Project has been builded with PlatformIO framework*
+*Note: Project has been built with PlatformIO framework*